Skip to main content

 $22–$26

 We chose copper-nickel ripstop deliberately.
 Pure silver textiles achieve the highest raw dB numbers in lab spec sheets but oxidize in humid climates — losing 3–6 dB of attenuation within two years in coastal homes.
 Nickel-copper is the same fiber metal family DefenderShield uses in their $199 blanket and LessEMF uses in their highest-shielding ripstop.
-The difference is that RadiHalt sells the metal in the size most people actually need: small enough to throw over a laptop or rest on your lap, big enough to cover the line-of-sight path between a Wi-Fi router and your torso.
+The difference is that RADIHALT sells the metal in the sizes most people actually need: small enough to throw over a laptop or rest on your lap, big enough to cover the line-of-sight path between a Wi-Fi router and your torso.

 The 18" × 18" format matters because most household EMF exposure isn't coming from across the room — it's coming from a phone six inches from your hip pocket, a laptop on your thighs, or a tablet against your chest.
 Shielding the body region adjacent to the source delivers more measurable exposure reduction than shielding the entire bed when the device isn't in the bed.
 Distance is the dominant variable in EMF exposure (inverse-square law), and a small shield placed at the source-to-body line-of-sight is geometrically equivalent to a blanket five times its size placed across the room.